 In their latest research, which published recently in the Journal of Virology, the team discovered the first antibody target site on the pentamer complex that could play an important role in preventing the transfer of the virus to the unborn child.

 Chiuppesi explained that many viruses do not cross a mother’s placenta, though CMV does.
-Antibodies targeting the CMV pentamer complex could prevent this transmission from occuring.
+Antibodies targeting the CMV pentamer complex could prevent this transmission from occurring.